-- A player swears mildly in annoyance, or in conversation with a friend. - A player disturbs a match in progress. - A player leaves food wrappers or other detritus in the play area after their match is over. - Major Unsporting Conduct is characterized by behavior that displays a lack of respect or consideration for fair play, or for the enjoyment of others in attendance.
+- A player swears mildly in annoyance, or in conversation with a friend. - A player disturbs a match in progress. - A player leaves food wrappers or other detritus in the play area after their match is over.

+b.
+Major Unsporting Conduct is characterized by behavior that displays a lack of respect or consideration for fair play, or for the enjoyment of others in attendance.

-- A player attempts to distract or intimidate their opponent into misplay. - Refusal to cooperate with a tournament policy, such as signing a match slip. - During a match, a player makes legal plays that have no effect on the game in progress, or plays unreasonably slowly, in order to manipulate the time remaining in that match (TCG). - Attempting to view the opponent's screen to gain an advantage (screen peeking) (VG). - c.
+- A player attempts to distract or intimidate their opponent into misplay. - Unintentional violations of the Play!
+Pokémon Inclusion Policy that nonetheless cause distress to others. - Refusal to cooperate with a tournament policy, such as signing a match slip. - During a match, a player makes legal plays that have no effect on the game in progress, or plays unreasonably slowly, in order to manipulate the time remaining in that match (TCG). - Attempting to view the opponent's screen to gain an advantage (screen peeking) (VG).

+c.
 Severe Unsporting Conduct demonstrates a blatant disregard for the Play!
 Pokémon Standards of Conduct, and actively contributes toward the disruption of a safe and family-friendly environment.

-- The use of profanity, slurs, physical threats, or insults toward any other attendee. - Assault, theft, or other criminal activity. - Wilfully lying to tournament staff, such as during an investigation. - Determining the outcome of a match by random means, through the use of bribery or coercion, or via other disallowed methods.
+- The use of profanity, slurs, physical threats, or insults toward any other attendee. - Deliberate violations of the Play!
+Pokémon Inclusion Policy made with the intent to provoke or cause distress to others. - Assault, theft, or other criminal activity. - Wilfully lying to tournament staff, such as during an investigation. - Bribery or coercion of other players. - Determining the outcome of a match by random means or via other disallowed methods.